ninguem26/dotfiles/README.md

 For screen back light control, install [Light](http://haikarainen.github.io/light/).

+#### If permission is needed

+Maybe light won't work since it need permission to access some files.
+If that happens, give the permission needed with:

+> ~$ chmod a+w /sys/class/backlight/intel_backlight/brightness
+> ~$ chmod a+w /sys/class/backlight/intel_backlight/max_brightness

+#### If the screen turn black when the light is at the minimum value

+In this case, just execute `light -N 5` to define the minimum light value as 5.
+You can choose any value if you want.

 ## Other tips

 - Media control can present some problems if the output device code is diferent from the one in i3/config.
 If that happens, just change the code in it's respective lines.